Salesforce

 To confirm see the following procedure.

-Verify the missing 00 connection
+Verify the missing neutral connection on Guardian series generators

 Note: Generac support does NOT recommend end users attempt to modify or service internal generator wiring.
 Generac independent authorized service dealers are trained to service Generac generators and can be contacted using the dealer lookup tool on Generac.com.